When buying a used car, it comes down to two things — the miles on the vehicle and its age.

 In some cases, a newer car can have more miles than a comparable vehicle that is significantly older.
 Additionally, some miles weigh harder on an automobile than others.

-For example, if a vehicle has been through a lot of city driving (stop and go), the car likely has more wear and tear on components such as brakes and transmission than vehicles that have seen mostly highway driving.
+For example, if a vehicle drove a lot of city driving (stop and go), it’s likely that the car experienced more wear and tear on components such as brakes and transmission than vehicles mostly driven on the highway.

 Read on to find out what else is essential to consider.

-What is Good Miles for a Used Car?
+What Are Good Miles for a Used Car?

-What determines whether a vehicle would be deemed “high-mileage” for its age?
-While there’s no hard and fast rule, it’s fair to say that the average car owner puts about 12,000 miles annually on their vehicle.
+What determines a “high-mileage” car?
+There’s no hard and fast rule.
+However, according to the United States Department of Transportation’s Federal Highway Administration 2019 data, the average car owner puts about 14,300 miles annually on their vehicle.

-So for a car that’s four years old, you might reasonably expect it to have around 48,000 miles.
-But once again, it’s essential to consider what type of miles the car was driven (city, highway, or a mix) and how well it was cared for.
+So for a car that’s four years old, you might reasonably expect it to have around 57,200 miles.
+But it’s essential to consider how an owner drove the car, whether city, highway, or a mix of miles, and how well the driver cared for the car.

 Are Some Cars Better than Others with a Lot of Miles?

-But that doesn’t mean every model from the higher-rated brands will always outperform those from its competitors.
+But that doesn’t mean every model from the higher-rated brands will always outperform those from competitors.

 Again, a vehicle with a lot of less-taxing highway mileage will likely have more life left in it than one with heavy city miles that age a car more quickly.